scttfrdmn/mycelium/spawn/ECOSYSTEM.md

 ```
 ❌ OLD: Cron on laptop (breaks when laptop sleeps)
-✅ NEW: spawnd on instance (works even when disconnected)
+✅ NEW: spored on instance (works even when disconnected)
 ```

-spawnd reads its own tags and self-monitors.
+spored reads its own tags and self-monitors.

 ### 4. S3 Regional Distribution